 China is one of the favorites among antique collectors.
 If you are a rising collector, then here are some easy tips you may apply on your next hunt.

-- 2Originating country.After the year 1891, putting the country of origin on China has become a requirement by the congress.
+- 2After the year 1891, putting the country of origin on China has become a requirement by the congress.
 Examine your piece and see if you can find the country of the maker.
 If you find one, it is most likely that your piece was manufactured after this year and is definitely real.
-There are some pieces, though, created before 1891, which bear the country of origin, so do not be misled.Advertisement
+There are some pieces, though, created before 1891, which bear the country of origin, so do not be misled.Originating country.Advertisement

 How to spot a real depression glass bowl

 Depression glasses were first produced in the 1920's, during the great depression era, and are also some of the most collected items nowadays.
 Got a piece and not sure if it is the real thing?
 Check out the easy tips on how to determine its authenticity.

 - 3If you still are not sure whether your piece is fake or not, there is a website you can go to: depression glass secrets.Look for reputable sources.

 Buy your antiques only from reputable sellers.
 Never fail to ask the history of an item you are eyeing.
 A reputable seller can answer every question you have.

 What are the top 10 most expensive antiques in the world

 - 2Who do you think won this very expensive antique?
 There is no other than the world's richest guy, bill gates.
 The work includes theories and some other documents and sketches with scientific value by the great da vinci.
 With da vinci's signature all over the documents, it is believed to be authentic with a whooping value of $30,802,500.Leonardo da vinci's codex leicester sold at $30.8 million.